Theory of the Elementary Particles

-In order to confirm the \emph{validity} of our preceding explanation of the mass of the electron we must show that the sum of the charges in the electric oscillations in the interior of the electron is equal to the elementary electric charge of the electron.
+In order to confirm the \emph{validity} of our preceding explanation of the mass of the electron we must show that the sum of the charges in the electric oscillations in the interior of the electron is equal to the charge of the electron.
 We recall that Fourier analysis requires that, after pair production, there must be a continuum of frequencies in the electron and positron.
-With h$\nu_0\alpha_f$ = e$^2$/\emph{a} from Eq.(80) follows from Eq.(79) that the oscillation energy in e$^\pm$ is the sum of 2$\times$(N$^\prime$/4 + 1) $\cong$ N/2 electric oscillations
+With h$\nu_0\alpha_f$ = e$^2$/\emph{a} from Eq.(80) follows from Eq.(79) that the oscillation energy of the simple cubic lattice in e$^\pm$ is the sum of N/2 circular electric oscillations

-with f(T) = 1/(e$^{h\nu/kT} \mathrm{-}$ 1) = 1/1.305$\cdot10^{13}$ from Eq.(21).
-Inserting the values for N, f(T) and \emph{a} we find that E$_\nu$(e$^\pm$) = 0.968\,m(e$^\pm$)c$^2$/2 $\cong$ m(e$^\pm$)c$^2$/2, similar to Eq.(83).
+with f(T) = (e$^{h\nu/kT} \mathrm{-}$ 1) = 1.305$\cdot10^{13}$ from Eq.(21).
+Inserting the values for N, e, f(T) and \emph{a} we find that E$_\nu$(e$^\pm$) = 0.968\,m(e$^\pm$)c$^2$/2 $\cong$ m(e$^\pm$)c$^2$/2, similar to Eq.(83).
 The discrepancy between m(e$^\pm$)c$^2$/2 and E$_\nu$(e$^\pm$) so calculated must originate from the uncertainty of the parameters N, f(T) and \emph{a} in Eq.(88).

-In order to determine the charge e in the electric oscillations we replace the integral divided by 2$\pi$ in Eq.(88), which has the value $\pi$/2, by the sum $\Sigma\,\phi_k\Delta\,\phi$, where k is an integer number with the maximal value k$_m$ = (N/4)$^{1/3}$. $\phi_k$ is equal to k$\pi$/k$_m$ and we have
+In order to determine the charge e in the electric oscillations we replace the integral divided by 2$\pi$ in Eq.(88), which has the value $\pi$/2 and in which $\phi$ is continous, by the sum over the elements $\Delta\phi$, that means by $\Sigma_k\,\phi_k\Delta\,\phi$, where k is an integer number with the maximal value k$_m$ = (N/4)$^{1/3}$.
+The number $k_m$ is the number of the charge elements between the center and the end of the lattice on the $\phi$ axis. $\phi_k$ is equal to k$\pi$/k$_m$ and we have